The Cyclades · Naxos

 Standard rooms face the road (summer bus traffic)

-InsiderThe standard rooms face the road, which catches some bus traffic in summer — the sea-facing ones are quieter and the reason to be here, so ask which side you're on when you book.
-And don't treat Palatia as a fallback: the breakfast comes off the owner's farm and dinner on the sand is worth staying in for.
+InsiderThe standard rooms face the road, which catches some bus traffic in summer; the sea-facing ones are quieter and the ones to ask for, so check which side you're on when you book.
+And don't treat Palatia as a fallback: the breakfast comes off the owner's farm, and dinner on the sand is worth staying in for.

 Boutique & Design · from €250

-Bohemian-luxury Cycladic on the Stelida hillside — driftwood, white plaster, low-slung sofas, and the long view down to Agios Prokopios with Ios and Santorini on the horizon.
-Small and boutique (under 25 keys), the rooms are spread through Mediterranean gardens rather than stacked in a block, so it feels more like a private cluster than a hotel.
-The poolside Stelida Restaurant is a genuine draw in its own right — creative Greek cooking, fresh seafood, a sunset happy hour — and it's the kind of place guests book again and send their friends to.
+Bohemian-luxury Cycladic on the Stelida hillside: driftwood, white plaster, low-slung sofas, and the long view down to Agios Prokopios with Ios and Santorini on the horizon.
+Small and boutique (under 25 keys), with the rooms spread through Mediterranean gardens rather than stacked in a block, so it reads more like a private cluster than a hotel.
+The poolside Stelida Restaurant is a draw in its own right (creative Greek cooking, fresh seafood, a sunset happy hour), and it's why guests book again and send their friends.

 What it's known for